hilfigertout/Normal-Probability-Calculator/README.md

 > ./pnorm [low] [high] [mu, default=0] [sigma, default=1]

-where "low" and "high" denote the values to calculate the probability between, mu denotes the mean, and sigma denotes the standard deviation.
+where "low" and "high" denote the values to calculate the probability between, "mu" denotes the mean, and "sigma" denotes the standard deviation.
 The mu and sigma parameters are **optional**, and they default to 0 and 1 respectively, i.e. the standard normal curve.

 ## EXAMPLES: